 The experiment will consist of an interview and two assignment.
 In only one of the two assignments, the participant is allowed to use the protocol.
 This set-up means that the experiment is a within-subject design.
 The most significant benefits of this type of experimental design are that it does not require a large pool of participants.
 A within-subject design can also help to reduce errors associated with individual differences.
 A major drawback which should be taken into account during the experiment is that the result of the first assignment may influence the result of the second assignment.
 A problem which is known as the carryover effect.
 This effect is mitigated by counter-balancing the participants.
 Thus some are allowed to communicate using the protocol during the first assignment, others during the second.

 Thereby are variables measured on different levels.
-The same set of questions is used for this both times.
+The same set of questions is used both times.
 The questionnaire uses both questions with a linear scale and open questions.
 The linear scale questions are on an ordinal level, it is not possible to do calculations, but making a histogram of the results will show the tendency of the participants.
 The level of measurement for the open questions is at a nominal level.
 Conclusions are drawn based on the grouping of questions and answers per subject.

 Experiment task